-If this sounds all too familiar to you, luckily Allergy UK has provided some simple top tips to provide sufferers with some much-needed Hay fever relief to help live their lives more comfortably while wearing a mask.
+If this sounds all too familiar to you, Allergy UK has some simple top tips to help us hay fever sufferers feel more comfortable while wearing a mask.

-- Wear a face covering when it’s essential
+- Wear your face covering when it’s essential

-If face coverings make you anxious, you can get used to wearing one in a space where they’re not enforced, such as your home or an open space.
-This familiarity may help ease the stress when allergic reactions hit whilst wearing your mask.
+If face coverings make you anxious, get used to wearing one in a space where you feel comfortable such as your home or an open space.
+This familiarity may help ease the stress when allergic reactions hit while wearing your mask.

 - Choose a face covering that works for you

-The material your face covering is made of can have a huge impact on how comfortable it is.
-If you can afford it, it’s worth experimenting with different types of masks to find what suits you.
+The material of your face covering can have a huge impact on how comfortable it is.
+If you can afford it, try different types of masks to find what suits you.
 For example, some people prefer ties to elastic loops around their ears.

 Practise putting the mask on and adjusting it until you feel comfortable, such as positioning it so that it doesn’t rub against your ears.